kakulukia/dotfiles/README.md

 In the misc folder you can find:

-* the Powerline patched SourceCode font
+* the Powerline patched SourceCode font (use that for your console to not see weird characters in the console)
 * my currently used Sundried.itermcolors
  better-osx-settings script
 * additional tools to be installed (install-brew-essentials.sh / additional-stuff.txt)